scriptPilot/google-calendar-synchronization/README_DEV.md

 - calculate recurring instances instead of requesting them from the Google Calendar API
 - fix issue with re-creation of recurring events on every sync run
+- fix issue where synchronization continues after stop() was called